Twinklebear/Twinklebear.github.io/_posts/2013-08-17-lesson-2-dont-put-everything-in-main.md

 First we initialize an `SDL_Texture*` to `nullptr` so that in case of an error a valid `nullptr` is returned instead of a dangling pointer.
-Next we'll load up the BMP as before and check for errors, using our new `logSDLError` function to print out any errors that occured.
+Next we'll load up the BMP as before and check for errors, using our new `logSDLError` function to print out any errors that occurred.
 If the surface loads ok we then create the texture from the surface and perform an error check on that.
 If everything goes ok we get back a valid pointer, if not we'll get back a `nullptr` and the error messages will show up in our log.